 But title aside, the book is a treasure – and it has been a while since I’ve been this moved.
 It just reaches right in and speaks the truth, about what we probably already know, but don’t normally have the courage to face.
 The writing is incredible, the author so candid and eloquent.
 If you are over 40 and are seeking depth, meaning … give yourself a gift.
 You will love it.
 There is a section on relationships which is particularly poignant.

-The recipe starts with making the Enchilada Sauce- which of course you can buy, as well.
-But it literally takes two minutes, so why not make it?
-Blend up the ingredients in a blender until smooth, and that’s it, you don’t have to cook it.
+The recipe starts with making the 5 minute Enchilada Sauce- which of course you can buy, as well (I like Trader Joe’s brand ) But this literally takes 5 minutes, so why not make it?
+Blend up the ingredients in a blender until smooth, and that’s it, no cooking required.
 In winter I use canned tomatoes, but in summer, when fresh ripe tomatoes are available, I prefer those.
 This would also be something really great to can or freeze for winter if you are one of those lucky ones who can grow multitudes of tomatoes.

 Then begin layering the ingredients, first with a little sauce to coat the bottom, then 4 corn tortillas.

-Lather with the remaining enchilada sauce.
+Lather with filling, cheese, sauce, more tortillas, and repeat, finishing with the remaining enchilada sauce.
 Cover and bake.

 When its warmed through, uncover and bake for 10 more minutes.
 At this point you could add more cheese to the top to melt, but to keep it healthy and light, leave it off and garnish it well with fresh diced avocado, cilantro and sour cream.